regstuff/git-archive/README.md

    Eg 2. https://cnn.com:: - Monolith runs without any flags.
 Audio & video will be downloaded as well.
 Watch your repo size!

 **Collaborative Archiving:** By default, only issues created by the repo owner trigger the archiving workflow.
-To add additional users, add to the allowed_users list in config.json
+To add additional users, add to the allowed_users list in config.json.
+Eg. ["someone", "someone-else"]

 ## Security
 1. If you're using the browser method, make sure no one sees your access token.
 To limit the damage in such situations, make sure you restrict the personal access token's scopes to repo (preferably public repo), when creating the token.